Jumpscale/g8cockpit/docs/usage/getting_started_with_blueprints.md

 ![](blueprint-executed.png)

-### Step 4: Make sure the service instances are created
+### Step 5: Make sure the service instances are created

 To be sure that the blueprint executed properly you can go back to **AYS Repos** and click the **Instances** link under your new repository.

 ![](instances.png)

-The instances page shows you all the service instances in your newly created repository.
+The **Instances** page shows you all the service instances in your newly created repository.
 Clicking an instance will bring you to the **Instance Details** page of that service instance.

 From here you can either
-- First simulate the installation of the services instances, see step 5
+- First simulate the installation of the services instances, see step 6
-- Or immediately actually install the service instances, seet step 6
+- Or immediately actually install the service instances, seet step 7

-### Step 5: Simulate installation
+### Step 6: Simulate installation

 Before installing the services, we want to simulate the installation in order to make sure the services will behave as we want without having to actually install the services.